 How is gum disease treated?

-Dr. Gallardo and Dr. Lamas will begin treatment by determining the stage of infection, and the condition of your gums using digital x-rays and a thorough examination.
+Dr. Gallardo will begin treatment by determining the stage of infection, and the condition of your gums using digital x-rays and a thorough examination.
 At this time, the viable treatment options can be determined, including the use of Modular Periodontal Therapy.
 This conservative, nonsurgical method is unique and provides exceptional results in the early diagnosis, treatment, and prevention of gingivitis and periodontitis.

 Modular Periodontal Therapy: